TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (3) provide

-community partnerships which help to achieve the goal of healthy students and staff;
+community partnerships which help to achieve the goal of healthy students and

-the local curriculum and EPSS.
+the local curriculum Education Plan, and NM School DASH.

 (1) provide

-specially-designed instruction in career and technical
+specially designed instruction in career and technical education and travel

-education and travel training for students whose IEPs require such services;
+training for students whose IEPs require such services;

 (2) provide